mtiller/ModelicaBook/text/source/front/ack.rst

-In creating this book, I needed a way to test the models that appear in the book, generate simulation results for plots and generated Javascript code that allows the browser integrated simulation capabilities in the HTML book.
+In creating this book, I needed a way to test the models that appear in the book, generate simulation results for plots and generated JavaScript code that allows the browser integrated simulation capabilities in the HTML book.
 OpenModelica supported all of these use cases.
 But beyond that, I owe a big "Thank You" to Martin Sjölund and the OpenModelica team for quickly responding to various issues I